Are you a

 If you work for a company, organization, or institution, and aren't being paid fairly, we can help change that.
 If you are being paid well, but your talents are not being utilized to their fullest, we can change that as well.
 If you are between jobs and need something to bridge the gap, we can help.
 If you are returning to work after a long break, we can help there too.
 Finally, if you are already a free-lancer, a contract employee, or a self-employed “gigster,” then we can help increase your opportunities.

 We build online services that allow you to find gigs (part-time work opportunities).
 One such platform is Public Academic, which serves as a registry for finding local speaking, teaching and mentoring opportunities at local college campuses.
-We also offer professional development courses (Collegiate Seminars) that help you improve your current skills or learn new ones.
+We also offer Professional Development Courses that help you improve your current skills or learn new ones.
 We also share collegiate gigster experiences with our newsletter (the Gigster ‘Zine!), so that you can read up on what your fellow collegiate gigsters are up to.
 Finally, we help you connect with like-minded professionals on our dedicated Facebook and Twitter pages.

 We are ourselves collegiate gigsters so we know what it takes.
 We realized long ago that for part-time workers who are not directly affiliated with large institutions, companies or organizations, the key to success is community.
 Since we didn’t find one that was specific to our needs, we created one ourselves.